 In the world of condiments, mustard and ketchup are iconic combinations.
 The sweet, spicy taste of ketchup perfectly complements mustard’s tangy, slightly bitter tone.
 No wonder so many foodies have this pair near and dear to their hearts.

 Therefore, when you’re all out of ketchup, a quick fix is to skip it and add mustard only.
 This condiment alone makes up for its partner in crime’s tanginess in plenty of recipes.
+You may want to check if mustard can spoil first for safety reasons though.

 From hearty one-pot meals to salad dressings and tender greens, a spoonful of mustard is enough in most cases.
 Or else, mix it with some mayo, and you have yourself a luscious spread for sandwiches in a pinch.